When to Call a Mobile Mechanic: A Beginner’s Guide

 Inspect Seals and Slide-Outs

 When you hear squeaks and squeals in your slide-out, you most likely have forgotten an important maintenance task.
-Build-up of grime and debris in your slide-out rails can inhibit proper sealing and cause some rust and corrosion.
+A build-up of grime and debris in your slide-out rails can inhibit proper sealing and cause some rust and corrosion.
 The best way to avoid the need to replace your slide-out rails is to clean and lubricate the rails twice a year and anytime they make noises or fail to work properly.

 Window, roof, and door seals naturally degrade over time and will allow moisture to seep into your RV.
 Keep your RV seals in good condition by inspecting them every six months for wear and tear.
 You can lubricate the rubber seals to keep them fresh.
 Make sure to inspect all seals for cracks, water stains, and deterioration.